XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 ## Changing the Transaction Cost ##

-The Ripple Consensus Ledger has a mechanism for changing the minimum transaction cost to account for long-term changes in the value of XRP.
+The XRP Ledger has a mechanism for changing the minimum transaction cost to account for long-term changes in the value of XRP.
 Any changes have to be approved by the consensus process.
 See [Fee Voting](concept-fee-voting.html) for more information.

 {% include 'snippets/rippled_versions.md' %}